 Todd jumped up.
 “Randall!
 Grab a chair and sit down.”

-Randall pulled a chair from the other table as Greg told the kids sitting to his right to move down, which they did.
+Randall pulled a chair from the next table and Greg told the kids sitting to his right to move down, which they did.
 Randall shoved his chair into the empty space and sat down.

 He looked across the table at me and grinned.
 “You’re Tony, right?
 I’ve heard good things about you from the coaches.
 If it’s okay I’d like to join in when you have your scrimmage this afternoon.
 Maybe I can give you and the quarterbacks on your team some tips.”